 What happens after the test?

 Once the test takes place, you will receive a copy of the EICR report.
-The following classification codes show if additional work is needed:
+The report will advise if the inspection was 'satisfactory' or 'unsatisfactory'.

 What are the penalties?